d3b-center/pbta-splicing/analyses/total_protein_abundance_distributions/README.md

-# Proteomics_correlation
+# Total Protein Abundance Distributions

 Module authors: Joseph Dybas (@JosephDybas)

-The purpose of this module is to compare the differential splicing in HGGs total and phospho proteomics abundances.
+The purpose of this module is to compare the total protein distributions for each of the samples in the HOPE cohort.

 ## Usage
 ### Scripts and files to run analysis